mikaeljonsson/message-service/README.md

 or preferably be automatically recreated, but then the shortcomings mentioned above needs to be handled.
 It is possible to provide more info in the code to make the auto generated schema more correct to avoid manual handling.

-# Known shortcomings
+# Known shortcomings in python implementation
 * If a query argument is of the wrong type, e.g. from_id is not an integer, you get a 5xx response rather than a 4xx.
 * The filtering query parameters to be used on /messages/ do not show up on the webpage and needs to be added to the URL in the browser manually.

-# Comments on the implementation
+# Comments on the python implementation

 ## Personal reflections
-The implementation was requested to be done in Python.
-As this was my first Python project beyond Hello World, it's a good challenge and plenty to learn.
-Hence the code is likely not ideomatic when it comes to style etc.
+This was my first Python project beyond Hello World, hence the code is likely not ideomatic when it comes to style etc.

 ## REST framework
 After reviewing the options of web frameworks, I decided on Django Rest Framework.
 Django seems to be the most common Python web framework and Django Rest Framework builds on that to provide a REST API.